 Firefly III works the other way around.
 At the start of the month, you decide what you want to spend.
 1000,-?
 1500,-?
 Whatever you want!
 That money is divided over budgets and spent over a monthly period (or whatever period you want).

 If everything is OK, your budget should at least match what you earn.
 So that's easy.
-But if everything is better then OK, you budget less than you make and you save the rest.
+But if everything is better than OK, you budget less than you make, and you save the rest.
 You can use the rest of the money to fill piggy banks or donate to me (kidding ;)).